microfleet/core/packages/core/docs/recipes/authentication.md

 module.exports = protectedAction
 ```

+In action we have access to user data, returned by strategy in `request.auth.credentials`.

-## Ensure the service is able to greet the world
+## Ensure that the Authentication is working

 Add a test to `test/protected.js`:
 ```js